-Displacement mapping can work well for an Ico Sphere, where it can add a rough, planet-like surface.
+Displacement mapping can work well for an icosphere, where it can add a rough, planet-like surface.
 For terrain, you can apply a Displace modifier to a mesh "Grid" object.
 A Grid is just a subdivided rectangle.
-To get nice terrain, you need a lot of vertices, so change the "X Res" and "Y Res" of the grid to 100 or higher when you create it.
-(The setting is in the "Tools" panel just after you add the grid to the scene.)
+To get nice terrain, you need a lot of vertices, so change the "X Res" and "Y Res" of the grid to 50 or higher when you create it.
+(Alternatively, you could use a Mesh Plane and subdivide it several times.
+To subdivide it, go into Edit mode, make sure all vertices are selected, and use "Subdivide" from the popup menu.)
 Similarly, if you want to apply a Displace modifier to an Ico Sphere, you should increase the number of Subdivisions when you add it.